abby1635/CS30/Objective Processing-Java/Prototyping Objects/Fireworks/README.md

 **UNDER CONSTRUCTION**

+Purpose of Repo: Create Firework in a Jar
+- Use Class Hierarchy to rewrite Program to create a hierarchy
+- What can students do with Class Hierarchy before lessons

+Review ...
+- Firework Images
+- Bouncing Ball, review and introduction

 Create the Object or Objects in the class first, then modify and add items (arrays and arrayLists)
+- Comment the following sections: variables, constructor, procedures or functions, getters and setters
+- Create a basic processing-java file

 ---

 ## Partial Rewriting of Processing Order

-Purpose of Repo: Create Firework in a Jar
-- Use Class Hierarchy to rewrite Program to create a hierarchy
-- What can students do with Class Hierarchy before lessons
+Summary of files and what needs to be rewritten
 Files Included, in order & notes follow
 - Bouncing Ball, review and introduction
 - "Arrays" Holding Objects, Particle Explosion Program